 Dr. Clyman writes blogs for Psychology Today Magazine on mental health in cinema and television & co-parenting problems.

-Dr. Clyman has accumulated over ten years of professional experience in the mental health industry, with adolescents through older adults, across residential, inpatient and outpatient treatment settings.
-His consistent clinical work across a spectrum of life phases and all levels of care informs his personally-tailored approach to treatment.
+Dr. Clyman has accumulated over twelve years of professional experience in the mental health industry, obtaining high-quality training and work experience in residential, inpatient/hospital, and intensive outpatient treatment settings.
+His clinical work across a wide spectrum of life phases and all levels of therapeutic care informs his personally-tailored approach to treatment.
 Clinical rotations were conducted at various renowned institutions across the northeast, including NY-Presbyterian Hospital, Jacobi Medical Center, McLean Hospital, and Two Brattle Center.

 Dr. Clyman studies and practices myriad contemporary, well-researched treatment protocols for psychological distress.

-He studied dialectical behavior therapy (DBT) under Dr. Marsha Lineham and applied DBT treatment to personality-disordered adolescents and adults within intensive outpatient programs.
+He studied dialectical behavior therapy (DBT) under Dr. Marsha Lineham and delivered DBT-based treatment to personality-disordered adolescents and adults within intensive outpatient programs.
 Training included group treatment in interpersonal effectiveness, mindfulness, and distress tolerance, 24/7 skills coaching, and participation in DBT training and supervision groups.

 Specialties & Expertise